dulrich15/spot_old/docs/quickstart.rst

 2. Sync and migrate the database (be sure to add a superuser)
 3. Fire up the admin and add your first classroom
 4. Futz through the admin and add more stuff
 5. Surf to your new website!

-.. admonition:: Note

-   You'll already be logged in since you were just in the admin.
+Note that you'll already be logged in since you were just in the admin.
    You can log out to see what the site will look like to the public.

-6. If you want a different look and feel, modify "website/static/website/main.css"
+6. If you don't like the default look and feel, modify "website/static/website/main.css"

 But [[---]] doesn't work!